nki-radiology/dtor/README.md

 DTOR
 ==============================

-Torch based deep learning response prediction
+DTOR is a project originally designed to assist with the AI-based extraction of features for treatment response prediction

 Project Organization
 ------------